 - Hotel, Restaurant & Tourism Management, B.S. - Accreditation Commission for Programs in Hospitality Administration (ACPHA)

-- Nursing, B.S. - National League for Nursing Accrediting Commission, Inc. (NLNAC) (In addition, the program is approved by the Pennsylvania State Board of Nursing).
+- Nursing, B.S. - Accreditation Commission for Education in Nursing (In addition, the program is approved by the Pennsylvania State Board of Nursing).

 - Public Health, M.P.H. - Council on Education for Public Health (CEPH)